65% Keyboard & Keycap Guide: Everything You Need to Know

 65 keyboard case options — aluminum, polycarbonate, and acrylic builds

 Keycaps are where your build truly comes to life.
-For a 65 percent keyboard, you need a keycap set that includes the right modifiers — specifically the 1U and 1.5U right-side modifiers that the 65 layout requires.
+For a 65% layout, you need a keycap set that includes the right modifiers — specifically the 1U right-side modifier keys (Delete, Page Up, Page Down, End) that sit alongside the arrow cluster.
+Many budget keycap sets omit these, so always check the kit contents before purchasing.

 Keycap Profiles